-The use of SVE, the presumptive remedy selected for VOCs in subsurface soils at Dunn Field, is being reviewed for the loess based on the low air permeability in these soils and the increased operational period forecast for SVE.
-The results of the RDI indicate the use of thermal treatment as an enhancement to the SVE system.
-See Section 6.14 for more information.
+At this time, there are no unresolved issues regarding presumptive remedies.
+The BCT reviewed the use of SVE, the presumptive remedy selected for VOCs in subsurface soils at Dunn Field, for the loess.
+Based on the results of the Dunn Field RDI, the BCT concurred to use in-situ thermal treatment as an enhancement to the SVE system for the loess.